Francisco Franco: Political command

-On 19 April 1937, Franco and Ramón Serrano Súñer, the brother-in-law of Franco's wife Carmen Polo who became Franco's advisor on Falangist party matters, with the acquiescence of Generals Mola and Quiepo de Llano, forcibly merged the ideologically distinct national-syndicalist Falange and the Carlist monarchist parties into one party under his rule, dubbed Falange Española Tradicionalista y de las Juntas de Ofensiva Nacional-Sindicalista (FET y de las JONS), which became the only legal party in the Nationalist zone.
+On 19 April 1937, Franco and Ramón Serrano Súñer, the brother-in-law of Franco's wife, Carmen Polo, who became Franco's advisor on Falangist party matters, with the acquiescence of Generals Mola and Quiepo de Llano, forcibly merged the ideologically distinct national-syndicalist Falange and the Carlist monarchist parties into one party under his rule, dubbed Falange Española Tradicionalista y de las Juntas de Ofensiva Nacional-Sindicalista (FET y de las JONS), which became the only legal party in the Nationalist zone.
 Serrano Súñer and a group of his followers dominated the FET JONS, and strove to increase the party's power.
 Serrano Súñer tried to move the party in a more fascist direction by appointing his acolytes to important positions, and the party became the leading political organisation in Francoist Spain.
 The FET JONS failed to establish a fascist party regime, however, and was relegated to subordinate status.
 Franco placed the Carlist Manuel Fal Condé under house arrest and imprisoned hundreds of old Falangists, the so-called "old shirts" (camisas viejas), including the party leader Manuel Hedilla, to help secure his political future.
 Franco also appeased the Carlists by exploiting the Republicans' anti-clericalism in his propaganda, in particular concerning the "Martyrs of the war".
 While the Republican forces presented the war as a struggle to defend the Republic against fascism, Franco depicted himself as the defender of "Catholic Spain" against "atheist communism".
 As the new head of the Falange, Franco presented himself as the direct successor to its founder Jose Antonio Primo de Rivera and justified his actions as completing his work.
-Falangism and its party linked Franco with fascism, permitting Franco to be recognized as a fascist leader.
+Falangism and its party linked Franco with fascism, permitting Franco to be recognised as a fascist leader.

 Unlike some other fascist movements, the Falangists had developed an official program in 1934, the "Twenty-Seven Points".
 In 1937, Franco assumed as the tentative doctrine of his regime 26 out of the original 27 points.
 Franco made himself jefe nacional (National Chief) of the new FET (Falange Española Tradicionalista; Traditionalist Spanish Phalanx) with a secretary, Political Junta and National Council to be named subsequently by himself.
 Five days later on 24 April the raised-arm salute of the Falange was made the official salute of the Nationalist regime.
 Also in 1937 the Marcha Real ("Royal March") was restored by decree as the national anthem in the Nationalist zone.
 It was opposed by the Falangists, who associated it with the monarchy and boycotted it when it was played, often singing their own anthem, Cara al Sol (Facing the Sun) instead.
 By 1939 the fascist style prevailed, with ritual rallying calls of "Franco, Franco, Franco."